Taylor Sicard

 What advice would you give?

 Don't be afraid to take the chance on something amazing.
 I had never left the United States before this experience, and was a little afraid of leaving for a couple of months.
-The experiences and new skills you learn are something that will last a lifetime.
+The experiences and new skills you learn are something that will last a life time.
 As you live there, make sure to take it all in and document what made you smile that day.
 These moments are something you can look back on and cherish.

 How has this experience impacted your life?